Senior citizen communities

 The Council owns and manages 12 branch libraries which provide various services and facilities for senior citizens.
 All branches are wheelchair accessible.

 We provide affordable homes to low-income households, and to those who face barriers to other types of housing.
-Our rents are set at 70% of the market rent and are reviewed annually.
+Our rents may be subsidised up to 30% of the market rent and are reviewed annually.

 - without adequate housing

 - a permanent resident, or a New Zealand citizen, or a new arrival who has submitted an application for permanent residence or refugee status.